sourcenetwork/defradb/README.md

 '
 ```

 This query obtains *all* users and returns their fields `_key, age, name, points`.
-GraphQL queries only returns the exact fields requested.
+GraphQL queries only return the exact fields requested.

-We can further filter results with the `filter` argument.
+You can further filter results with the `filter` argument.

 ```shell
 defradb client query '
   query {